Tilahun Gessesse: Death and funeral

 Tilahun died on 19 April 2009 in Addis Ababa as he was being taken to hospital by his wife.
 He had just returned to Ethiopia from the United States.
 He had been in poor health for several years due to diabetes.
 Ethiopian Prime Minister Meles Zenawi stated that "Tilahun stood out as an artist of great renown with his lifetime contributions to Ethiopia's modern music, which he popularized across the world".
 The Patriarch of the Ethiopian Orthodox Tewahedo Church, Abune Paulos said that "whoever is said dead is he who leave[s] nothing worthwhile behind.
 Tilahun left numerous, though secular, legacies behind to survive the mortal body for generations to come".
 As well as the United States Ambassador Donald Yamamoto stated that "Ethiopians owe a great deal to the late Tilahun Gessesse, who promoted Ethiopian music across the world".

 A candlelit vigil was held by friends and family in the garden of the National Theatre in Addis Ababa on the night of 22 April 2009.
 On 23 April, a state funeral was held.
 About one million Ethiopians, including government officials, and entertainers, gathered in Meskel Square, Addis Ababa and heard messages of condolence from the prime minister and President Girma Wolde-Giorgis.
 A funeral mass was held in the Holy Trinity Cathedral.
 Messages of condolence from fans all over the world were posted on a memorial website.

+Legacy/posthumous

+Tilahun's death left a lasting impact on the Ethiopian music community, one that has been unmatched with wavering support from other Ethiopian figures.
+Most notably, Tamagn Beyene, a close friend to Tilahun.
+A year after Tilahun's passing, a memorial service was held by Tamagn to honor the life and legacy of Tilahun.
+During the ceremony, Tamagn revealed Kome Limerkish, an unfinished project that was started sometime around 2003.
+A sample of the first version of the track was revealed to the public during the memorial service before being released as an album in 2021 posthumously.
+The album was produced by Abegasu Kibrework who dedicated lots of time to put together the project from start to finish.